 Gynecomastia can be effectively treated using either surgical treatments or medications.
 The condition usually disappears naturally for both normal male infants and males experiencing puberty.
-One of the most common causes of the condition is the decrease of the production of testosterone in aging males.
+One of the most common causes of the condition is the decrease in the production of testosterone in aging males.
 The risks for developing the condition for men predisposed to this condition are the same as for men with specific conditions and diseases including cirrhosis of the liver.
 There are specific medications that can increase the individual’s risk of developing this condition.
 The enlarged breasts result from the glandular tissues.

 The cause is usually an imbalance of the male and female hormones.
 When there is more estrogen than testosterone in the male body, the result can be the development of this condition.
-When the issue is resolved naturally in either boys going through puberty or growing infants, it is referred to as physiologic gynecomastia.
+When the issue is resolved naturally in either boy going through puberty or growing infants, it is referred to as physiologic gynecomastia.
 Although men and women both have androgens and estrogen or the male and female hormones, these hormone levels can fluctuate resulting in one or the other increasing.
 Numerous studies have been conducted regarding this condition.
 The results found in normal adolescents have produced a wide variety of different results.
 The belief is these differences were caused by the difference in ages of the participants and perceptions as to what is considered normal.

 It is possible for the condition to become persistent and last longer than a period of two years.
 When this occurs, a physician should be consulted to determine if any medical action is necessary.
 If the cause is not related to hormones, a specific treatment may be required.
 If the issue resulted from the medications prescribed for an existing health problem or medical concern, the physician will recommend stopping the medication.
-This often results in a decrease of the breast size.
+This often results in a decrease in breast size.

 Testosterone is an effective treatment if the levels of testosterone are low and the man is older.
 This therapy is not effective for younger males with a normal testosterone level.
 There are two medications that are used and shown to be effective.
 These are clomiphene and danazol.
 Clomiphene is an effective treatment for this condition and may be taken for a maximum of six months.
-Nolvadex has also been successfully used in the past to reduce the volume of the breast tissue.
+Nolvadex has also been successfully used in the past to reduce the volume of breast tissue.
 This medication is unable to eliminate all of the excess breast tissue.
 This medication is used predominantly for men with painful or severe issues.
 Danazol is a synthetic testosterone derivative created to decrease the synthesis of estrogen in the testes.

 This inhibits the pituitary secretion of FSH and LH hormones.
 The sex organs are directed by these substances to produce hormones.
-This is not one of most frequently used medications for treating this condition.
+This is not one of the most frequently used medications for treating this condition.
 When the condition is still in the early stages, the medications are more effective.
-This is because after approximately twelve months, scarring will begin to occur.
+This is because, after approximately twelve months, scarring will begin to occur.
 Once there are scars on the tissues, the chances of the medication being effective sharply decrease.
 In most cases the only possible treatment remaining is surgery.
 A reduction mammoplasty is a type of surgery to reduce the size of the breasts.
 This surgery can be used to restore the normal appearance of the breasts if the condition is severe, has been present for a substantial period of time or other therapies have been ineffective.

 In most cases, this condition is not precancerous although it can increase the risk of cancer.
 The most common cause is too much estrogen present and the accompanying hormonal changes.
-If the man affected with this condition is overweight or obese, ordinary fat tissue can be confused with the glandular tissue.
-In some cases the condition only affects one breast or there is growth behind the nipple.
+If the man affected with this condition is overweight or obese, ordinary fat tissue can be confused with glandular tissue.
+In some cases, the condition only affects one breast or there is growth behind the nipple.
 Boys often experience a breast bud in both or only one breast.
 The bud is usually equivalent to the size of a nickel or a quarter.
 One of the reasons seeking the help of a medical professional is critical is to make certain the enlarged breasts are not due to breast cancer.
-The symptoms for cancer are different and can be easily identified by a medical professional.
+The symptoms of cancer are different and can be easily identified by a medical professional.

 A breast abscess will also cause swelling in the male breasts.
 This condition is rare in males.
 The abscess may cause the man to develop either chills or a fever.
 The swelling can be extremely painful.
 The skin in the area may become red in color and feel hot when touched.
 It is important to obtain medical assistance to treat this condition.
 If you are interested in learning more about gynecomastia or require treatment for the condition, please reach out to the educated staff at Dr. Jeneby Plastic Surgery to learn more about your surgical options.
-We also offer breast augmentation in San Antonio for women who are looking to improve their bust size.
+We also offer breast augmentation for women who are looking to improve their bust size.
 We are conveniently located in San Antonio, TX.
 Contact us today to schedule your consultation!